-When you’re looking to hire some help turning your concept or sketch into a real life, ready to go design, you want to make sure that you’re using the right software.
+When you’re looking to hire some help turning your new product concept or sketch into a real-life, ready-to-go design, you want to make sure that you’re using the right software.
 There are tons of programs out there that allow you to create 2D and 3D models, all with their own pros and cons.
-Some are more beginner friendly, leaving out the more advanced functions in favor of ease of use, while others are full of bells and whistles.
+Some are more beginner-friendly, leaving out the more advanced functions in favor of ease of use, while others are full of bells and whistles.

 Depending on the complexity of the design, your designer or engineer may be able to get by with a simpler program.
 But before you’re able to narrow in on the exact program you need, you should understand the differences between two important categories of software: CAD and 3D Modeling.